HTTP-APIs/http-apis.github.io/Ideas-for-GSoC-2018.md

   There is no way right now to actually change the way the client accesses the server set up by Hydrus.
 Although there is some support for Authentication/Authorization, the actual implementations are very basic and do not offer much security features.
 There is also no way to control server access or limit/modify user privilege.
 There may be APIs that provide different levels of access to different users.
 There are also bottlenecks in place in REST APIs that limit the number of requests each user can make, such control is not given to users.
 There needs to be a way to add additional controls to the server, that can be built on top of the original Hydrus app.

 * ### API Querying
   Right now, we only have no mechanism for searching an instance of a class in the Hydra API.
 Most APIs implement a search feature where the data is queried using a defined syntax.
 This is more of an issue with Hydra itself as the mechanism for search is not defined in Hydra yet.
+It would be great if we can have some advance querying functionality like they have in graph databases.

 ***
 ## Demos